Article written by

 Myth: CBD Is Medicine, THC Is a Drug

-In fact, we can view both CBD and THC as medicine.
+Truth: We can view both CBD and THC as medicine.
 After all, both cannabinoids have shown therapeutic promise in treating various physical and psychological conditions.
 You may consider THC a drug because it can get you high, while CBD cannot.

 But THC has proven just as useful for health as CBD and, in some cases, possibly more useful.
 For example, both cannabinoids have been channeled as anti-vomiting agents for people undergoing chemotherapy, some anecdotal evidence has spotlighted THC as the better option for this purpose.